takuya/php-letencrypt-acme-dns/README.md

   }

   public  function removeTxtRecord ( $domain, $content ): bool{
-    // TODO: Write your way , how to remove TXT Record , after ACME.
+    // TODO: Write in your way, how to remove TXT Record , after ACME.
   }
 }